 2 teaspoons white balsamic vinegar

 2 cups heavy cream

 mint sprigs, for garnish

-Combine strawberries, granulated sugar, and vinegar in a mixing bowl.
-Let macerate for 5 to 10 minutes.
+Combine strawberries, honey, and vinegar in a mixing bowl.
+Let macerate for 15 minutes in the refrigerator.

 In a stand mixer fitted with the whisk attachment, begin beating the heavy cream.
 Add the vanilla and gradually add the confectioners' sugar.
-Beat until soft peaks form.
+Beat until stiff peaks form.

-Fill 4 parfait glasses with the mixture.
-Layer in some remaining strawberries and top with the strawberries.
-Crumble the remaining meringue and top each glass with the crumbs.
-Garnish with mint sprigs.
+Alternatingly fill the parfait glasses with the macerated strawberries and the meringue and whipped cream mixture.
+Top with any remaining stawberries and garnish with mint sprigs.
 Serve immediately.
 Yield: 4 servings.